PattonRoboticsLab/GitCommit/README.md

 # GitCommit
+This function assumes that your code is already associated with a git repository.
 To add this function to a project, perform the following steps:
 1. Navigate to a folder where you want to save the function (I saved it to my C drive.
 C:\Users\Username\MATLAB).
 In the Command Window write this line of code:
     	**!git clone https://github.com/PattonRoboticsLab/GitCommit.git**